Watch the video to see SLO’s warm, beautiful wine country and unique shopping venues to stop at on your next vacation.

 Bishop Peak 2 miles.
 Moderately steep hill.
 Incredible views of Cal Poly and all of downtown San Luis Obispo.
 Switchbacks.
 Dog-friendly with leash.
 No mountain bikes allowed.
-Rock climbing accessible from the Highland trailhead.

 Directions: Just before leaving San Luis Obispo, take a left on Highland Drive.
 Follow Highland to Patricia Drive.
 Turn right on Patricia and continue 4/10 of a mile to the trailhead.

 Laguna Lake Park 1-3 miles.
 Easy walks around a large park with open space.
 Surrounds a lake with nice views of Cerro San Luis.
 Dog-friendly with leash.

 Directions: From the 101, take Madonna Road towards Los Osos Valley Road.
 Turn right on Dalidio, across from the Madonna Plaza Shopping Center.
 Park in designated areas and you’ll see the trails.

 Montano De Oro State Park Trails for all kinds of enthusiasts, including hikers, mountain bikers and horse riders.
 Easy to moderate trails.
 Sand dunes.
 Eucalyptus groves.
 Secluded stretches of beach.
 Tall coastal peaks.
 Bluffs overlooking the beach and wildflowers in Spring.